cseanburns/electronic_resource_mgmt/src/14-evaluation-statistics.md

 [Scott (2016)][scott2016] illustrates a nice use case for how Counter reports can inform collection development.
 We've addressed the *Big Deal* packages that more libraries are trying to move away from because such deals often include access to titles that are not used or not relevant to a library community.
-Here Scott shows that it might be possible to avoid subscribing to some services using this data, but it's also important to closely read through and understand the problems associated with interlibrary loan, the metrics, and other limitations described in the Conclusion section of this article.
+Here Scott shows that it might be possible to avoid subscribing to some services using this data.
+But before giving up on these deals, it's important to closely read through and understand the problems associated with interlibrary loan, the metrics, and other limitations described in the Conclusion section of this article.

 ## The Value of Metrics